caioverine/Alurapic/README.md

 # Alurapic
-Projeto do curso de Angular 1 do Alura
+Projeto do curso de Angular 1 do Alura.